 But planning a road trip requires some preparation.
 Because which places do you really need to see?
 What’s the best place to start your road trip?
 What are the highlights you can’t miss?
 And how long do you need to go?
 We had the same issue when we started planning and that’s why we decided to write this article.
 In this article, we share the ultimate road trip itinerary for West USA, including best places to stay, things to do, our route and tips to get around..
 This itinerary will take you to the most incredible places like San Francisco, Yosemite, Death Valley, Las Vegas, Lake Powell, Monument Valley, Grand Canyon, and Los Angeles.

-Our road trip itinerary of West USA starts in San Francisco.
+Our road trip itinerary of West USA started in San Francisco.
 Wow, what a cool city.
 A city with inspiring cultures, vibrant neighborhoods and so many things to do.
 You will not be bored for a minute!
 We recommend you to stay at least 3 nights.
 Do not miss a visit to Alcatraz and walk as much as possible.
 You will see so much more than when you would drive through the city.
 The Hop on Hop off bus is also quite fun, it takes you to all highlights in no time.
 You choose where you get on and off and how long you want to stay somewhere.

 Read also: 5 things to do in San Francisco